solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

 <dl>
   <dt><h4>Additional Permissions</h4></dt>
-  <dd>“<em>Additional permissions</em>” are terms that supplement the terms of this License by making exceptions from one or more of its conditions.</dd>
+  <dd>“<i>Additional permissions</i>” are terms that supplement the terms of this License by making exceptions from one or more of its conditions.</dd>
 </dl>

 Additional permissions that are applicable to the entire Program shall be treated as though they were included in this License, to the extent that they are valid under applicable law.